Get offer plus promotions and updates. Review our privacy policy.

 10. Install a home security system.

-home security system can protect you from repeat burglaries (and keep you from being
+A smart home security system can protect you from repeat burglaries (and keep you from being robbed the first time)

 There are many ways that a smart home security system helps prevent your home from being successfully burglarized.
 One of the most important is by acting as a deterrent to potential thieves.
 60% of convicted burglars report being scared off by the mere presence of a home security system.